vaimo/composer-patches/README.md

 @skip (optional) If this tag is present, then the patch will not be applied
 @cwd (optional) Specify which cwd the patcher should use to apply the patch
 @type (optional) dev
+@level (optional) 0 (forces/locks the patch applier to use certain patch path strip level)
+@category (optional) free-form value to explain what the patch is (fix/feature/enhancement)

 --- Models/Example.php.org
 +++ Models/Example.php